EV public charging tariffs

 The blocking fee takes effect after 240 minutes.
 This means you have 240 minutes (4 hours) to charge your vehicle.
 After this, you can still charge your vehicle or stay in the parking bay but you will receive an additional charge of £0.05 per minute

 You can find more information about the blocking fee by visiting the dedicated FAQs in our support centre.

 How to find the best EV charging tariff via our app

 You can find charging tariffs for all the charge points in our network in the Shell Recharge app.
 There, you can compare pricing and choose the best EV tariff for you.
 They can vary a lot because each charge point operator is free to decide which billing model to use.
 When charging your EV in the UK, it is more than likely that you will pay for your charging per kWh.
 That is to say, you will be charged for the number of kilowatt-hours (kWh) you charge for.

 However, as the network providers - such as Shell Recharge - give access to the charging stations of many partners, each setting their own prices, there is no central price in a roaming network.

 - When using the Shell Recharge charge card on the Shell Recharge network, you benefit from more competitive charging tariffs than when charging with contactless payment methods.

 In the Shell Recharge app, you are able to see the price per kWh - plus, minute and blocking fees where applicable - for any charge point upfront.
 Use the filtering options to find a charge point that meets your criteria, based on speed or connector type.
 The map screen in the app will show you the available charge points nearby, and their associated tariffs, so you can compare.
 This allows you to make an informed decision on where you’d like to charge your car and for how much, with a clear and upfront comparison.

-- Regular (AC) charging will fulfil most of your needs, by filling your battery sufficiently and costing you less, but it will take longer.
+- Fast (AC) charging will fulfil most of your needs, by filling your battery sufficiently and costing you less, but it will take longer.